• Skip to primary navigation

 Gluten-free and vegan

 You can eliminate the quinoa if using this as a side salad if that's your preference.
 If using quinoa, use either regular, fluffy cooked quinoa or crispy quinoa in this salad.
-Or add either French lentils or black lentils if you're not a fan of quinoa to keep the protein.
+Or add either French lentils or black lentils if you're not a fan of quinoa for protein.

 Gluten-free and easily made vegan